1. Getting to Know the Linux Command Line

 date > logs/log.txt

-# Check the contents of the file
+# Check the file contents

 cat logs/log.txt